Sv443-Network/SvCoreLib/docs.md

 ---

 - Each piece of documentation will have a description.
 It is delimited from other sections by this emoji: 🔹
+- If you are looking at a subsection, for example [`scl.filesystem`](#filesystem), its description will be marked with this emoji: 🔸
 - Some of the functions / methods have special quirks to look out for or will be deprecated.
-This warning section is delimited from other sections with this emoji: ⚠️
+This warning section is delimited from other sections with this emoji: ❗
-- Deprecated features should be unlisted but if not, they are indicated with a `@deprecated` tag.
+- Deprecated features should be unlisted in your IDE but if not or you explicitly entered their name, they are indicated with a `@deprecated` tag and they will contain this emoji: ❌.
+Their descriptions should also tell you if there are alternatives.
 - You will always encounter a `@since` tag, which indicates with which version the feature was introduced.
 - The `@version` tag will tell you that something changed in a certain version.
 - If a function / method can throw an error, the `@throws` tag will tell you when this might happen and of which class the Error might be.